-Due to impacts from wildfires, there have been many changes to available Christmas Tree cutting opportunities.
+Due to impacts from wildfires, there have been many changes to available Holiday Tree cutting opportunities.

-Please be sure to read all the regulations and tips prior to setting out on your Christmas Tree harvesting adventure.
-Plan to cut your Christmas tree on a weekday to avoid weekend crowding.
+Please be sure to read all the regulations and tips prior to setting out on your Holiday Tree harvesting adventure.
+Plan to cut your Holiday tree on a weekday to avoid weekend crowding.

-Visit the Arapaho and Roosevelt National Forests’ Christmas tree page for more information.
+Visit the Arapaho and Roosevelt National Forests’ Holiday tree page for more information.

 Cut stump at ground level.
 If snow is on the ground, remove it from around the stump so you can accurately measure the stump and tree height.

 Take the whole tree.
 Do not remove the top of the tree (no “topping” of trees).
 Cut down the entire tree at ground level.

 Some people choose a Christmas tree from a densely forested area to give the remaining trees more space to grow.